 - Critical Dissonance: A bit of a special example, due to Pathologic being a really bizarre game.
 Some reviews (even positive ones) don't even call it a game.
 Many critics disliked Pathologic and warned against playing it, saying that it wasn't fun in the slightest and was far too bleak.
 Most fans of the game completely agree with this, but love the game's plot and atmosphere nonetheless.

-In Bachelor's scenario, you can talk down a drunk, suicidal Petr Stamatin by running all over town, finding Maria, and bringing back her promise that she would fulfill his plan for the Polyhedron.
+- In the Bachelor's scenario, you can talk down a drunk and suicidal Peter Stamatin by running all over town, finding Maria, and bringing back her promise that she would fulfill his plan for the Polyhedron.
 Or you can just tell him that you care about him.

-Paranoia Fuel: Due to the first-person perspective.
+- Paranoia Fuel: Due to the first-person perspective.
 There could be a disease cloud or a mugger right next to you and you won't know until it's upon you.
-And of course, you can't see behind you either, so you'll be whipping around to check your back quite often...
+And, of course, you can't see behind you either, so you'll be whipping around to check your back quite often...

 - True Art Is Incomprehensible: The opinion of many who don't get the story.
 Might be just a side effect of the "Blind Idiot" Translation, though.

 YMMV / Pathologic